Guide on Feeding Koi in Texas Winter

 Stop feeding altogether below 50°F. This is a highly controversial topic and you will see all kinds of advice on the Internet and Facebook.
 I am offering my advice based on my research, experience, "Manual of Koi Health" by Keith Holmes/Tony Pitham, and guidance from Dr Jessie Sanders as described in her book "How to Kill You Koi".
 The Koi will be totally fine and are not suffering.
 They will get enough nutrition through their stored fat and by eating small amounts of underwater invertebrates in your well established eco-system.

-Use this chart as a guide to feeding in relation to water-temperature...
+Use this chart as a guide to feeding frequency in relation to water-temperature...

 In Central and South Texas, one could argue that is never gets cold enough, so if you insist on feeding the fish all year around, or not switch to wheat germ, I suggest: